-That’s just one example why OEMs need a partner who can guide them through the dangerous shoals of trade compliance management and create a plan that could save millions of dollars in taxes.
-As Flash Global’s Senior Director of Trade Compliance Peter Liston likes to say, “Compliance is good, but a compliance strategy is even better.”
+That’s just one example of why OEMs need a partner who can guide them through the dangerous shoals of trade compliance management and create a plan that could save millions of dollars in taxes.
+As is often said, “Compliance is good, but a compliance strategy is even better.”

 Choose a Partner, Not a Vendor

-We see the word “partner” used often in conversations, but too often where asked to take over when another supply logistics company failed to meet expectations.
+We see the word “partner” used often in conversations, but too often we are asked to take over when another supply logistics company failed to meet expectations.